-- Section 10.1 The Engineer represents and covenants that it has or will secure, at its own expense, all necessary personnel required to perform the services contemplated by this Master Agreement and authorized by each Work Order.
-Such personnel shall not be employees of or have any contractual relationship with the City. - Section 10.2 All of the services required under this Master Agreement and each Work Order shall be performed by the Engineer or under its supervision, and Engineer shall be fully and completely responsible therefore.
+Section 10.1 The Engineer represents and covenants that it has or will secure, at its own expense, all necessary personnel required to perform the services contemplated by this Master Agreement and authorized by each Work Order.
+Such personnel shall not be employees of or have any contractual relationship with the City.

+Section 10.2 All of the services required under this Master Agreement and each Work Order shall be performed by the Engineer or under its supervision, and Engineer shall be fully and completely responsible therefore.
 All personnel engaged in performing the services shall be fully qualified and, to the extent required, authorized, licensed or permitted under federal, state and local law to perform such services.

-Section 10.3 The Engineer shall pro mptly notify the City in writing of any ch nanges, deletions, is of the Engineer's key personnel and their resp ective positions are: ;; ; and
+Section 10.3 The Engineer shall promptly notify the City in writing of any changes, deletions, additions or substitutions of the Engineer's key personnel.
+As of the date hereof, the Engineer's key personnel and their respective positions are: ; ; and